 In the near future, research teams will also test the telescope’s ability to track objects in our solar system, such as planets, satellites, rings, asteroids and comets.
 In this way, they will be able to make sure that he is able to do it correctly, since he is particularly sensitive to starlight.

 « We will also measure changes in the alignment of the telescope when pointing it at different locations ”, explained Evans.
 Thus, it will oscillate between slightly warmer and cooler attitudes, in order to know how quickly its mirrors heat up and cool down as it moves through space.
-For now, everything is going as planned and the telescope could start its official work in about two months.
+For now, everything is going as planned and the telescope might start its official work in regarding two months.

-The James-Webb Telescope was designed to operate for a minimum of five years, but its ultra-precise launch means it could have enough fuel to stay in position for more than 20 years.
+The James-Webb Telescope was designed to operate for a minimum of five years, but its ultra-precise launch means it might have enough fuel to stay in position for more than 20 years.
 There is no doubt that during this period of time, it will upset humanity’s knowledge of the cosmos.